What is the Emmaus Institute?

 What is the cost of the Emmaus Institute?

-Scholarships are available for qualifying students through the Catholic Education Ministries scholarship fund.
-Contact the office of Catholic Education Ministries for more information at 320-251-0111.
+Grants are available for qualifying students through the Catholic Education Ministries grant.
+Applications are available here.
+Contact the office of Catholic Education Ministries for more information or a paper application at (320) 251-0111.

 What is the application process?